ACEITUNO, JULY 2011

 The women in village were drawing heavy buckets of water from their well for several years.
 The generator for the water pump was broken.

 The church leaders asked for our help.
 Our team was able to fix the generator and get the pump working again.
 The women are now able to spend more time and energy caring for their home and families.

 The Shalem Church and School in this large town is the site of then fifth system.
 We worked with the system operators to assemble the system and connect it to their well.

 When the powerful 1-Hp pump brought up sludge, a tech from LWW installed a Barrel Sand Filter to produce sediment-free, purified water!
 The teachers from the School were a great help educating the 400 children about germs, hand washing, and the four uses of the clean water.

 CHISEC, FEBRUARY 2019

-We signed a water covenant with the Light of the World Presbyterian Church in Chisec on September 2018.
-Our team of ten successfully installed the water system from February 2-10.
+After signing a water covenant with the Light of the World Presbyterian Church in Chisec on September 2018, our team successfully installed the water system in February 2019.

 We also visited four existing sites.
-In Bethania, we removed the system because the water room was needed for a school room.
+In Bethania, we removed the system so the water room could be used as school room.
 The system will be used for spare parts.
 In Tres Rios, we rewired the electrical panel.
 In Mercedes Dos, we hooked up a new generator for the water pump.
 In Coban, we attended worship service and visited with the system operators and water committee.